LFCapollo/Aspect-Based-Sentiment-Analysis/README.md

 ## Aspect-Based-Sentiment-Analysis

+The aspect based sentiment analysis project aims to classify restaurant reviews into several aspects on the sentence level, find useful terms in sentences and evaluate with sentiment scores.
+The terms are assigned to respective aspects and their sentiment scores are summed up.
+Finally we can evaluate total aspect sentiment score and find positive and negative terms associated with each aspects.

 # Notebooks
 Notebooks contain data preprocessing part and model training using multinomialNB.
 Different models were tested on the training data results are in models directory.